hemantjava/Read2024/DSA/theory/core java.md

 -> Comparable meant for Natural sorting -> compareTo() -> Comparator meant for Customised sorting -> compare()

-21) Difference between Arraylist vs LinkedList? -> Both are list implemented classes ->When our frequent operation is data read then ArrayList is the best option but worst for write/delete ->When our frequent operation is data write/delete then LinkedList is the best option but worst for read
+Q) Difference between Arraylist vs LinkedList?
+>  Both are list implemented classes, When our frequent operation is data read then ArrayList is the best option but worst for write/delete ->When our frequent operation is data write/delete then LinkedList is the best option but worst for read

-22) What is String constant pool? -> String Pool in Java is a special storage space in Java Heap memory where string literals are stored.
+Q) what is String constant pool?
+ > String Pool in Java is a special storage space in Java Heap memory where string literals are stored.
 It is also known by the names - String Constant Pool or String Intern Pool.
 Whenever a string literal is created, the JVM first checks the String Constant Pool before creating a new String object.

 Others================================================